ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Trigger: Mouse left button, Back: 1, Home: 5, Touchpad Center: Mouse right button, Touchpad South: Pointer reset

-If you want to use non-press Touchpad for pedal, modify KeyTouchDirectCenter in the config file from Unassigned to Mouse right button (and restart app).
+If you want to use non-press Touchpad for pedal, modify KeyTouchDirectCenter in the config file from Unassigned to Mouse right button (and restart app, text editor needs to be run as admin).

 In MAME game's input device options, set lightgun and pedal device assignments to lightgun, keyboard input provider to dinput, lightgun input provider to win32.
 Adjust the motion pointer speed to around 8~12 in app and switch to motion pointer mode before starting game.